-Consequently, the Board will insert "business" after the number "15" and before the word "days" in §§215.581(e)(6), 215.582(d)(3), 215.583(d)(5), and 215.584(a)(6).
-Also, to clarify the issue of responsibility for discovering leaks, the Board will add the words "after discovery of the leak by the owner, operator, or the Agency" after the word "days" in the same sections as noted above.
+Consequently, as it proposed for first notice publication, the Board will insert "business" after the number "15" and before the word "days" in Sections 215.581(e)(6), 215.582(d)(3), 215.583(d)(5), and 215.584(a)(6).
+Similarly, to clarify the issue of responsibility for discovering leaks, the Board will add the words "after discovery of the leak by the owner, operator, or the Agency" after the word "days" in the same sections as noted above.
 This change, which is supported by the Agency (P.C. #7, p.
 21), specifies that the time period for repair and retesting begins to run when an owner or operator discovers a leak in its own equipment, as opposed to being initiated only by those instances when the leak is discovered as a result of an Agency check.